Dixon Stansbury Miles: Harpers Ferry

 During the Maryland Campaign, in which Confederate general Robert E. Lee invaded the U.S. state of Maryland, Col. Miles's garrison at Harpers Ferry stood directly on Lee's supply line through the Shenandoah Valley.
 He was ordered by General-in-chief Henry W. Halleck to hold the important U.S. arsenal and railroad bridges until he was relieved by Union forces under Maj.
 Gen. George B. McClellan.
 Lee sent columns converging from three directions to surround Harpers Ferry.
 Unfortunately for him and his army, Miles apparently treated his orders to defend the town too literally and stationed most of his 14,000 men just outside the town to the west, on Bolivar Heights, neglecting the commanding heights to the northeast (Maryland Heights) and to the south (Loudoun Heights).
 When his token defensive force on Maryland Heights was defeated, the town was surrounded and virtually indefensible.
 When Confederate Maj.
 Gen. Stonewall Jackson began to bombard the town on September 15, 1862, from the heights he had seized, Miles held a council of war with his brigade commanders and decided to surrender.
 Before the white flag could be raised, he was struck in the left leg by an exploding shell, mortally wounding him.
 Some of his men accused him of being drunk on duty again and were so thoroughly disgusted by his inept defense that it was said to be difficult to find a man to carry him to the hospital.
 Miles died the next day and is buried in St. James Episcopal Church Cemetery in Monkton, Maryland.

+His daughter married CSA Major O'Bannon, who moved to Cuba after the war.